OSVR/OSVR-Unity/GettingStarted.md

 ![OSVR-Unity Android Build](https://github.com/OSVR/OSVR-Unity/blob/master/images/osvr_unity_androidbuild.png?raw=true)

 Before launching the app on an Android device, you'll need to run the OSVR-AndroidServerLauncher app first.
 Please visit this page for more information: https://github.com/OSVR/OSVR-AndroidServerLauncher

+An example Android app can be downloaded from the Releases section of OSVR-Unity-Palace-Demo: https://github.com/OSVR/OSVR-Unity-Palace-Demo/releases.

+You will still need to follow the instructions linked above to push the OSVR-AndroidServerLauncher app to the phone with adb.
+Since the Palace scene is not optimized for mobile, the example app consists of the simpler OSVRDemo2.unity scene.
+There is a separate branch in that repo for the Android build in order to better organize the releases, but there aren't any code changes from the master branch.
+Some Project and Quality settings differ.